 The Standards for Accreditation

 The key to success of NCASES meeting its objectives is the appropriateness and comprehensiveness of its Standards and their ability to discriminate between superior quality and mere adequacy.
-The Standards were developed with input from private and public sector-human service professionals, parents, funders, and higher education.
+The Standards were developed with input from private and public sector-human service professionals, parents, funders, and institutions of higher education.
 The Standards will be systematically reviewed and revised based on continuing input from the special education field.

 Once the agency formally submits the letter of intent, completes the NCASES application, and submits the required application fee, it achieves "applicant status."
 Applicant status expires one year following receipt of the above materials.
 NCASES reviews the preliminary application information and, upon preliminary approval, provides the necessary accreditation materials to begin the Self Study.
 The agency submits half of the accreditation fee when the accreditation materials arrive with the invoice and the remaining amount is collected before the Site Review Team arrives on site.